Newfoundland Routes, East Content. Both Inland and Coastal Routes.

 Route description: Happy Adventure or Sandy Cove (both from Eastport), Halfway Islet, Scotts Tickle and Keats Island, Barrow Harbour, Tilleys Point, Little Barrow Harbour; no documentation for the remainder of the Route to Salvage: Broomclose Harbour and Head, Southern Head, Net Point, Salvage (road).
 Also: from Halfway Islet, past Swale Island and on to Long Islands.

-Happy Adventure to Barrow Harbour to Long Islands.
-This entry was written by Allan Jacobs.
+Title at source: Happy Adventure to Barrow Harbour to Long Islands.

 Happy Adventure area.
 Online, Photos, Map.